rw3iss/gow/readme.md

  - lib/Log.go - Helper to print outputs.

  ## Todo
- - implement Config to accept custom 'go build' command.
+ - implement Config to accept a custom 'go build' command.
- - implement Config to specify a regex of file extensions to react to.
+ - implement Config to accept a custom runtime command (current just runs the package/folder name as the executable). uns  - implement Config to specify a regex of file extensions to react to.